luketpeterson/summum-types/README.md

 # summum-types
-A sum-type macro crate with all the conversion, accessors and support for abstract methods across variants
+A sum-type macro crate with all the conversion, accessors and support for abstract methods across variants, and interoperability between sum-types

 ## Summary